 - Ensure that none of your type is smaller than the minimum recommended size for the type of box material you're ordering.
-We recommend choosing fonts that are a bit bolder and avoid thin lines and scrollwork.
+We recommend choosing fonts that are a bit bolder and avoiding thin lines and scrollwork-type fonts.

 - Embed all images in the document or send the links for the artwork source files.
 This will ensure that there isn't a missing link when it goes to press.

 - Include at least a 0.25-inch bleed in areas where graphics extend past the dieline.